frontity/frontity/packages/wp-comments/README.md

 > ## Beta version
 >
 > Please, bear in mind that this package is currently in beta version.
-It hasn't proper tests or docs and its implementation may change with the final release.
+It doesn't have proper tests or docs yet and its implementation may change with the final release.

 ## Install